 If you would like to share ice cream at Gibson Girl on Main Street, you can be romantic and save money.
 I know Leap jumps at those opportunities!
-Here’s how: one scoop of ice cream is $5.79, but two scoops of ice cream are $6.49.
+Here’s how: One scoop of ice cream is $4.79, but two scoops of ice cream are $5.49.
 That’s double the ice cream for just $.70 more!
 You can even get different flavors for those scoops, and ask for another cup and spoon if you don’t want to take turns.
-The parks also sell some Valentine's homemade treats such as heart cookies, caramel apples (which Leap knows is the key to my heart) and more.
+The parks also sell some homemade Valentine's Day treats such as heart rice crispy treats and more.

-Visit on Valentine’s Day or During Valentine’s Month
+Visit on or Around Valentine’s Day

 We hope you've enjoyed our ideas of romantic things to do at Disneyland.
 Have a tip you want to share?
 Leave it in comments below!
 And don't froget, nothing says romance like a trip to Disneyland.
 Surprise your sweetie with discount Disneyland tickets from your favorite frogs.